sats17/tiny-saga/README.md

 * The Order MS creates a new order in the database, sets the order status to "Initiated," and returns the order details to the user.

 ### 2) Traditional Payment Flow
-* The user initiates the order, and the request goes through the API gateway to the Payment MS.
+* ~~The user initiates the order, and the request goes through the API gateway to the Payment MS.~~
+* In Place a order flow will call payment ms with particular payment type.
+(Wallet, UPI)
+* If wallet MS then,
 * The Payment MS communicates with the Wallet MS to check if the wallet has enough balance.
 If so, it subtracts the required amount and confirms the payment.
 * Payment MS then publishes an event to Kafka, which both the Order MS and Inventory MS listen to.

 ### 3) Insufficient fund flow
 * Wallet MS throws error to payment MS with insufficent fund
-* Payment MS will trigger event to kafa and order MS will receive event with insufficent flow
+* ~~Payment MS will trigger event to kafa and order MS will receive event with insufficent flow~~
+* Payment MS will just return API call to order MS.
 * Order MS will update status of order.